Ullstein Verlag: Post-war developments

-After the war the publishing house was restored to the Ullstein family, but soon came into financial problems.
-In 1956 a share of 26% was purchased by Axel Springer, becoming majority shareholder by 1960.
-Under Springer the remaining West Berlin newspapers Berliner Morgenpost and B.Z. shifted towards a right-wing alignment with a distinct anti-communist stance.
-The Aryanization of the Ullstein Verlag was played down.
+Sale of company

 The Ullstein book-publishing house was sold to Random House in 2003.
 The sale, which was subject to the agreement of the Bundeskartellamt (German Federal Cartel Office), was only approved in part.
 The Heyne, Südwest and Diana publishing houses became part of Random House, and the remainder of the Ullstein group (Ullstein, Claassen, Econ, List, Marion von Schröder und Propyläen) was sold on to the Bonnier Group.